Isha-Maryam/sheep_age_detection/README.md

 ## 🔍 Problem Statement

-Determining the age of livestock manually is time-consuming and requires expertise.
+Determining the age of livestock manually is time-consuming and requires expertise for checking qurbani eligibility.
 This project automates the process using computer vision by analyzing sheep teeth images.

 ---